 To diagnose my traffic problem I went straight to Ahrefs.

 What I saw was startling.

-The number of keywords I was ranking for had reduced dramatically:
+After all that careful keyword research and SEO efforts, the number of target keywords I was ranking for had reduced dramatically:

 In July 2018 I was ranking in the top 3x positions for 1,016x keywords.

 By December that was down to just 578x keywords:

 So, there was one question I needed to answer…

 It was time to do an SEO audit to find out.